dojo/docs/dojox/mobile/Button.rst

 .. code-block :: html

-  <button dojoType="dojox.mobile.Button" style="width:120px">Default Button</button>
+  <button dojoType="dojox.mobile.Button">Default Button</button>

 .. image:: Button-example1.png

 Custom Button
 -------------

-You can define your own style for Button and specify it with the btnClass parameter.
+You can define your own style for Button and specify it with the class and style parameters.

 .. code-block :: html